basho/riak_test/README.md

 `rtdev-migrate.sh` will convert existing devrels installed in `$RT_DEST_DIR` from the legacy format to the new format.
 It also will reset the local Git repo.
 It is only necessary to run this script once.
+WORK IN PROGRESS.

 ###  reset-current-env.sh